gvwilson/thirdbit/_posts/2020/2020-09-14-creating-the-future.md

 No, I mean I wish I could write programs in two columns with explanation on the left and the code itself on the right.

 *Oh, you can.
-You just put specially-formatted comments in your code, then run a script to extract them and---*
+You just put specially-formatted comments in your code, then run a script to extract them and—*

-Sorry, no, I mean I want to _write_ programs that way---like, actually write them in two columns in my editor.
+Sorry, no, I mean I want to _write_ programs that way—like, actually write them in two columns in my editor.

 *Oh.
 Well, you can't.*